AnalogJ/scrutiny/README.md

 - `ghcr.io/analogj/scrutiny:master-collector` - Contains the Scrutiny data collector, `smartctl` binary and cron-like scheduler.
 You can run one collector on each server.
 - `ghcr.io/analogj/scrutiny:master-web` - Contains the Web UI and API.
 Only one container necessary
 - `influxdb:2.2` - InfluxDB image, used by the Web container to persist SMART data.
-  See [docs/TROUBLESHOOTING_INFLUXDB.md](./docs/TROUBLESHOOTING_INFLUXDB.md)
+Only one container necessary See [docs/TROUBLESHOOTING_INFLUXDB.md](./docs/TROUBLESHOOTING_INFLUXDB.md)

 > See [docker/example.hubspoke.docker-compose.yml](./docker/example.hubspoke.docker-compose.yml) for a docker-compose file.